MdNaeemurRahman/BlogWebsite/README.md

 # Getting Started with Create React App

 To run this project--
-1. npm run server (to start JSON server)
+1. npm install
-2. npm install
+2. npm run server (to start JSON server)
-3. npm start
+4. npm start

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).